Are you wondering how to practice elimination communication? This overview of EC 101 will help you get started.

 Another option is to allow your baby to eliminate in an appropriate place in nature.
-This is one of my favorite options, and another reason I do not like to call EC "infant potty training".
-Baby is not necessarily being taught to eliminate in a potty.
-S/he is just being taught to eliminate in an appropriate location other than the diaper she or he is wearing.
-If you are in the great outdoors and find a secluded tree or grassy area, you can allow baby to pee onto the ground.
+If you are in the great outdoors and find a secluded tree or grassy area, you can allow Baby to pee onto the ground.
 I prefer this option for pees only.
-If Baby does poo, please be sure to clean up afterward!
+If Baby does poop, please be sure to clean up afterward!

 There are other possible receptacles, as well, but the toilet, potty and nature are the most common and a good starting point.

 As well as choosing the receptacle, you can also choose how to position Baby while he eliminates.

 Possible positions / holds include: